cockroachdb/docs/indexes.md

 ### Creation

-Each table automatically has an index created called `primary`, which indexes either its `PRIMARY KEY` or&mdash;if there is no primary key&mdash;a unique value for each row known as `rowid`.
-The `primary` index helps filter a table's primary key (if it has one) but doesn't help SQL find values in any other columns.
+Each table automatically has an index created called `primary`, which indexes either its [`PRIMARY KEY`](constraints.html#primary-key) or&mdash;if there is no primary key&mdash;a unique value for each row known as `rowid`.
+We recommend always defining a primary key because the index it creates provides much better performance than letting CockroachDB use `rowid`.

-However, you can easily improve the performance of queries using columns besides the table's primary key with secondary indexes.
+The `primary` index helps filter a table's primary key but doesn't help SQL find values in any other columns.
+However, you can improve the performance of queries using columns besides the primary key with secondary indexes.
 You can create them:

 - At the same time as the table with the `INDEX` clause of [`CREATE TABLE`](create-table.html#create-a-table-with-secondary-indexes).
 In addition to explicitly defined indexes, CockroachDB automatically creates secondary indexes for `UNIQUE` columns.
 - For existing tables with [`CREATE INDEX`](create-index.html).